AdamSobieski/Argumentation/README.md

 --boundary-example-3--
 ```

-### Serialization and Deserialization

-Traditional approaches to [serialization](https://en.wikipedia.org/wiki/Serialization) have typically involved transforming object graphs to or from single formats, e.g., binary data, JSON, YAML, XML, or RDF.

-Objects could, additionally, serialize to and be deserialized from MIME messages.
-During serialization, objects could add parts to MIME messages, each part having its own format.
-During deserialization, interrelated message parts would be processed back into objects.

-With support for `multipart/alternative` parts and subparts, serialization algorithms would be able to add multiple alternatives into MIME messages and deserialization algorithms would be able to contextually choose from or select from these.
-Uses for this include [internationalization and localization](https://en.wikipedia.org/wiki/Internationalization_and_localization) where alternative parts could differ in terms of language.

 ### Templating Systems

 [Semantic Kernel](https://github.com/microsoft/semantic-kernel) is interoperable with a number of templating systems, e.g., [Handlebars](https://handlebarsjs.com/), [Liquid](https://liquidjs.com/), and [Jinja](https://jinja.palletsprojects.com/en/stable/).
 These systems could be explored instead of, in addition to, or in combination with those markup-based templating approaches indicated above.
 Handlebars templates have a content type of `text/x-handlebars-template`, Liquid templates `application/liquid`, and Jinja templates `text/jinja`.